SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/troubleshooting-and-faqs.md

 ### Answer

-Yes, you can install it manually (https://github.com/SumoLogic/sumologic-otel-collector/blob/main/docs/installation.md#manual-installation) by placing it in a local directory in your PATH ($HOME/bin is often used for this).
-Note that some functionalities will be unavailable when running as non-root, specific host metrics, for example.
+If you do not have root or admin permissions, you can still install the Sumo OpenTelemetry Collector manually by copying the Collector binary to a local directory in your PATH.
+The steps for manual installation are detailed in the [official repository's documentation](https://github.com/SumoLogic/sumologic-otel-collector/blob/main/docs/installation.md#manual-installation).
+However, note that some functionalities, such as certain host metrics, may not be available when running the Collector as a non-root user.

 ### Question

-On MacOS, the Collector stops sending data after some time ?
+On MacOS, the Collector stops sending data after some time?

 ### Answer